Knowing your customers

-These insights are used to create and deliver more personalized messages, depending on who and where a customer is.
-Adobe Audience Manager combines behavioral data from Analytics with audience profiles to power the delivery of more effective experiences, such as retargeting messages.
+These insights are used to create and deliver more personalised messages, depending on who and where a customer is.
+Adobe Audience Manager combines behavioural data from Analytics with audience profiles to power the delivery of more effective experiences, such as retargeting messages.
 For example, if someone looks at a flight to Las Vegas, WestJet can display a banner ad for a Las Vegas hotel package the next time the customer visits the site.
-Once a flight is booked, WestJet can suggest that passengers with Econo or Flex fare tickets upgrade their flight with advanced seat selection, or send an email detailing the benefits of the rewards program.
+Once a flight is booked, WestJet can suggest that passengers with Econo or Flex fare tickets upgrade their flight with advanced seat selection or send an email detailing the benefits of the rewards programme.

-“We have limited space on our web pages, and personalizing ads lets us get the best offer in front of every customer,” says Wiegand.
+“We have limited space on our web pages and personalising ads lets us get the best offer in front of every customer,” says Wiegand.
 “Using Adobe Creative Cloud and Experience Cloud, we can quickly create and deliver banner ads for new campaigns.”

 Savings on the radar

 Search engines like Google are still one of the primary ways that customers find WestJet online.
 An advanced learning algorithm in Advertising Cloud Search allows WestJet to maximise its investment in search terms and help customers find WestJet easier.
 Combined with data from Analytics, WestJet has a clear view of search campaign performance.